Serine protease HTRA1

 Serine protease HTRA1 is an enzyme that in humans is encoded by the HTRA1 gene.

+Structure

 The HTRA1 protein is composed of four distinct protein domains.
 They are from amino-terminus to carboxyl-terminus an Insulin-like growth factor binding domain, a kazal domain, a trypsin-like peptidase domain and a PDZ domain.

 This gene encodes a member of the trypsin family of serine proteases.

+Function

 This protein is a secreted enzyme that is proposed to regulate the availability of insulin-like growth factors (IGFs) by cleaving IGF-binding proteins.
 It has also been suggested to be a regulator of cell growth.

+Clinical significance

 Mutations of this gene are responsible for the development of CARASIL, a genetic form of cerebral vasculopathy.